Postage stamps and postal history of the United States: World War II

 During World War II, production of new U. S. 3¢ commemorative stamps all but ceased.
 Among the three issues that appeared in 1942 was the celebrated Win the War stamp, which enjoyed enormously wide use, owing partly to patriotism and partly to the relative unavailability of alternatives.
 It presents an art deco eagle posed in a "V" shape for victory surrounded by 13 stars.
 The eagle is grasping arrows, but has no olive branch.

+In 1942, the first U.S. stamp to feature a foreign language was issued.
+The five-cent stamp commemorated the alliance between the United States and China.
+Under portraits of Abraham Lincoln and Sun Yat-sen, the stamp has a map of China and the slogan "Fight the War and Build the Country" in Chinese.
+The ceremony commemorating its release was attended by Franklin D. Roosevelt and T. V. Soong.

-A notable commemorative set did, indeed, appear in 1943–44, but its stamps, all valued at 5 cents, were not competitive with the Win the War issue.
-This was the Overrun Countries series (known to collectors as the Flag set), produced as a tribute to the thirteen nations that had been occupied by the Axis Powers.
+A notable commemorative set appeared in 1943–44, but its stamps, all valued at 5 cents, were not competitive with the Win the War issue.
+This was the Overrun Countries series (known to collectors as the Flag set), produced as a tribute to the thirteen nations that had been occupied by the Axis powers.